China, U.S. agree tariff rollback if phase one trade deal is completed

 A U.S. official, speaking on condition of anonymity, confirmed the rollback would be part of the first phase of a trade agreement that is still being put to paper for Trump and President Xi Jinping to sign.

+White House spokeswoman Stephanie Grisham told Fox News Channel the United States is “very, very optimistic” about completing a deal that would defuse a 16-month trade war between the world’s two largest economies.

+“I cannot get ahead of the talks with China, but we are very, very optimistic that we will reach a deal soon,” she said.

-That pact could still fall apart.
+Experts warn the pact could still fall apart.
 U.S. officials said a lot of work remained to be done when Trump announced the outlines of an interim deal last month.

-Trump has used tariffs on billions of dollars of Chinese goods as his primary weapon in the protracted trade war between the world’s two largest economies.
+Trump has used tariffs on billions of dollars of Chinese goods as his primary weapon in the protracted trade war.
 The prospect of lifting them, even in phases, has drawn fierce opposition from advisers in and outside of the White House who remain wary of giving up a key aspect of U.S. leverage.

 U.S. stocks pared gains after Reuters reported that the plan faced internal opposition.